Fort Scott National Historic Site

 Photo by NPS Photo

-Four soldiers on horseback in a line riding through prairie grass
+Four soldiers on horseback in a line riding through prairie grass.

 Photo by NPS Photo/Michelle Martin

-Women dressed as laundresses with laundry buckets and scrub boards
+Women dressed as laundresses with laundry buckets and scrub boards stand on a stone porch.

 Photo by NPS Photo